Siddharthbadal/data-warehouse-project/README.md

 -   Data Analytics

 **Data Sources**: Import data from CSV files.

 **Data Quality**: Clean and manage quality for data analysis.

 **Intregation**: Combine data sources into a single data model designed for analysis.

 **Documentation**: Provide clear documentation of the data model to support business and analytics teams.

-For our data ware house, we created stored procedures for both bronze and silver layer.
+For our datawarehouse, we created stored procedures for both bronze and silver layer.
-In gold layer process, we combine the related data from all tables to create facts and deminension tables to further data analysis.
+In gold layer process, we combine the related data from all tables to create facts and deminension table views for further data analysis.

 ### Data Transformation Under Silver Layer
 Process includes following steps: